rzavarce/PomodoroTimer/README.md

 <b>Description:</b><br>

-Pomodoro Timer is in Manager page.<br>
+Pomodoro Timer is in Manager page.
-Task Lisi is in Task List page.<br>
+Task Grid is in Task List page.
-Backend in Admin page.<br>
+Backend in Admin page.
-I used Bootstrap 4, Django 2.15, SQLlite, Rest/API Framework, Jquery And Other Libs.<br>
+I used Bootstrap 4, Django 2.15, SQLlite, Rest/API Framework, Jquery And Other Libs.
-I generate the translation setting (Incomplete).<br>
+I generate the translation setting (Incomplete).
-I develoment a contact page to send email to the admin user too.<br>
+I develoment a contact page to send email to the admin user too.
-Extends Templete is used in alls User Interface.<br>
+Extends Templete is used in alls User Interface.
 Etc.